UAAP 3x3 basketball championships: Final four format

 The tournament currently uses the Final Four format, first implemented on its second year in UAAP Season 81.
-The tournament begins with a single round-robin elimination, where a team plays the other teams once to determine which teams will qualify to the semifinals.
+The tournament begins with a single round-robin elimination, where a team plays the other teams once to determine which teams will qualify for the semifinals.
 The top four finishers enter the Final Four phase.
 Semifinals and final stages are played in a single game.

 Tournament results

 Medal table

 The table is pre-sorted by the name of each university, but can be displayed as sorted by any other column, such as the total number of gold medals or total number of overall medals.
 To sort by gold, silver, and then bronze, sort first by the bronze column, then the silver, and then the gold.

-Medal totals in this table are current as of UAAP Season 81.
+Medal totals in this table are current as of UAAP Season 87.